davidawad/bitcloud/README.md

 ##This Hack was Awarded Second Place at Hack NJIT

-This is a flask web app that mines bitcoins in the cloud!
+This is a flask web app that mines bitcoins in the browser!

 Its mining software runs in python, so it's not fast, it's mostly just a cool proof of concept.